website

 She is in you.

-I recently printed a large version of the poem and have it displayed above my bed, always reminding me of her and keeping her close.
-You can purchase a print of my poem in my shop: She is in you poem.
+I printed a large version of this She is in you poem and have it displayed above my bed, always reminding me of her and keeping her close.

 5. Dream about them